|

 Why I Love Newfoundland

 Newfoundland isn’t just beautiful — it’s honest.
-The people, the weather and the wildness all work together to keep you humble and inspired.
+The people, the weather, and the wildness work together to keep you grounded and inspired.
 Every visit reminds me that patience pays off and that the best stories sometimes happen when the camera stays down.

 Frequently Asked Questions about Whale Watching